Indiana Rules of Court

 (D) notify the victim or, when appropriate, the victim's guardian or representative.

 (2) Hearing.
 Before admitting evidence under this rule, the court must conduct an in camera hearing and give the victim and parties a right to attend and be heard.
-Unless the court orders otherwise, the motion, related materials, and the record of the hearing is confidential and excluded from public access in accordance with Administrative Rule 9.
+Unless the court orders otherwise, the motion, related materials, and the record of the hearing is confidential and excluded from public access in accordance with the Rules on Access to Court Records.

 (d) Definition of "Victim."
 In this rule, "victim" includes an alleged victim.